Texas-Robotics-Academy/markdown/in_person/programming_math.md

 using namespace std;

 int main(){
-  float conversionFactor, earthWeight, moonWeight;  //define variables as floats
+  float conversionFactor, earthWeight, moonWeight;  // define variables as floats

-  //Prompt the user to enter weight
+  // prompt the user to enter weight
-  //Note that there is no "endl", so the prompt will appear on the same line. cout << "Enter your weight on earth: ";
+  // note that there is no endl, so the prompt will appear on the same line cout << "Enter your weight on earth: ";
-  cin >> earthWeight; //Store what the user types as earthWeight conversionFactor = 0.1654;
+  cin >> earthWeight; // store what the user types as earthWeight conversionFactor = 0.1654;
-  moonWeight = earthWeight*conversionFactor;
+  moonWeight = earthWeight * conversionFactor;
-  //print out conversion
+  // print out conversion
   cout << "Something weighing " << earthWeight << "lbs on earth would weigh "<< moonWeight << " lbs on the moon." << endl;
   return 0;
 }